 We look in vain for a tree, a hill in the background, a topographical feature...
 Mendelsohn frees the building from its natural context and despises environmental details.
 Only the ground and sky are of importance to him...
-Owing to their character, Mendelsohn's visions and later his constructions were both autonomous and open; they omit description and mimesis...
+Owing to their character, Mendelsohn's visions and later his constructions were both autonomous and open; they omit description and mimesis...5

 Zevi's categorical insistence upon Mendelsohn's "anti-naturalism" is belied by a series of sketches titled "Dune Architecture," retained by Louise Mendelsohn and exhibited after her husband's death.
 Executed during a visit to the Baltic Sea in 1920, these drawings are representations of the naturally-occurring sand formations which he encountered there [Figure 06].
-In an interview conducted almost fifty years later, his wife would suggest
+In an interview conducted almost fifty years later, his wife would suggest that "these shapes were in turn reflected in his actual working architectural drawings."6 But Mendelsohn himself excluded these drawings from his published monographs, and so they are difficult -- as isolated examples - to relate to his professional thinking.

-Letter to Louise Mendelsohn, 24 June 1917.
+4 Letter to Louise Mendelsohn, 24 June 1917.
 In Oskar Beyer, ed., Eric Mendelsohn: Letters of an Architect (New York: Abelard-Schuman, 1967), 40.

-&lt;sup>5 Bruno Zevi, Erich Mendelsohn: The Complete Works, tr.
+5 Bruno Zevi, Erich Mendelsohn: The Complete Works, tr.
 Lucinda Byatt.
 (Boston: Birkhäuser Publishers, 1999), 44.